 - Ear pain or pressure, and or tinnitus.

 Some simple strategies are slow gentle stretching or anti-inflammatory medication.
 Switching your diet to softer foods more comfortable to chew may also provide relief.
 In more severe cases, other measures may need to be taken such as orthodontics, bridgework restoration or even a cortisone injection.

-The first step to address the condition of TMD would be to make an appointment with Dr. Nichols and her dental team for an examination.
+The first step to address the condition of TMD would be to make an appointment at Penfield Family Dentistry for an examination.
 Together we develop a plan using a variety of strategies depending on the severity so that you are not in pain.